 About the Founder: Attorney Mark Woodsmall

 Mark Woodsmall is the founder of Woodsmall Law Group, PC a law firm based in the San Gabriel Valley area.
-The firm practices exclusively in the areas of Special Education, Regional Center Matters, Special Needs Trust Planning and Conservatorship.
+The firm practices exclusively in the areas of Special Education, Regional Center Matters, and Special Needs Trust Planning .

 In 2006, Mr. Woodsmall joined the faculty of the USC Gould School of Law as a Professor Adjunct, teaching in the area of special education law.
 He also served as the teaching attorney in the Special Education Advocacy Training Project – Los Angeles.
 The SEAT Project, an innovative nationwide advocacy training project, is funded under grant from the US Department of Education and administered through COPAA, The Council of Parent Attorneys & Advocates and the USC Center for Excellence in Developmental Disabilities (Children’s Hospital Los Angeles).
 Mr. Woodsmall sits on the UCLA Center for Autism Research & Treatment (CART) Community Advisory Committee.